hnamvuong/laravel-vuejs-environment-develop/README.md

 # laravel-vuejs-environment-develop
-A pretty simplified docker-compose workflow that sets up a LEMP network of containers for local Laravel development.
-You can view the full article that inspired this repo [here](https://medium.com/@aschmelyun).

 ## Usage

 To get started, make sure you have [Docker installed](https://docs.docker.com/docker-for-mac/install/) on your system, and then clone this repository.